 Our company is built on relationships and that certainly extends to each member of our team.
 We strive for TPC to be a place of accomplishment, growth, and fun.

-In 2017, we once again earned the “Top Workplaces” designation from Philly.com.
+In 2019, we once again earned the “Top Workplaces” designation from The Inquirer.

 Our commitment to community involvement makes a difference in people’s lives.
 Whether it’s partnering with the Philadelphia Fire Department to install smoke detectors or one of the dozens of causes that TPC colleagues and/or Board members support, giving back is a part of who we are at The Philadelphia Contributionship.